alexcritschristoph/mzStats/README.md

 Help: `python preprocess_data.py --help`.

 This command should generate the file `compounds_table.txt` in the current working directory.
 Open it in your text editor or Excel for browsing.
+The value for each compound in each sample is the *largest MS1 precursor peak* among all scans for that sample which were identified as this compound.

 #### Filter your compounds table.
 The filter command is: